xebecproject/xebec/INSTALL.md

-Building Dash
+Building Xebec
 =============

-See doc/build-*.md for instructions on building the various elements of the Dash Core reference implementation of Dash.
+See doc/build-*.md for instructions on building the various elements of the Xebec Core reference implementation of Xebec.